polterguy/phosphorusfive/plugins/p5.io/README.md

 If you run the above Hyperlisp through your System42/executor, you will see that now it contains simply a text string, preserving all comments for you, among other things.
-Unless you explicitly inform the *[load-file]* Active Event that you do not wish for any conversion to occur, it will automatically convert all Hyperlisp for you, to p5.lambda objects.
+Unless you explicitly inform the *[load-file]* Active Event that you do not wish for any conversion to occur, then it will automatically convert all Hyperlisp for you, to p5.lambda objects.
 This makes it very easy for you to load Hyperlisp, and immediately execute your Hyperlisp, without having to convert it yourself.

 #### Loading multiple files at the same time

 Sometimes, you want to load multiple files at the same time.
 Often you might even want to treat them as "one aggregated" file result, for instance for those cases where you wish to load multiple files, and evaluate the combined result as a single piece of p5.lambda object.

-For such cases, you can pass in an expression into  your *[load-file]* invocation, such as the following showss an example of.
+For such cases, you can pass in an expression into  your *[load-file]* invocation, such as the following is an example of.

 ```
 _files